Bringing together scientists from around the world to present and discuss new research in all areas of science.

 - Provide the scientific theme and develop the content of the meeting

-- Act as editor for the volume of Philosophical Transactions of the Royal Society published following the meeting
+- Act as editor (if required) for the volume of Philosophical Transactions of the Royal Society published following the meeting

 - Advise on suitable routes for publicising the meeting and dealing with interest from the media